 Where can I find the covered passages of Paris?

-The remaining covered passages of Paris are on the Right Bank of the Seine, and mainly in the 2nd, 8th and 9th arrondissements.
+Most of the remaining covered passages of Paris are on the Right Bank of the Seine, and mainly in the 2nd, 8th and 9th arrondissements.

 I’ve included a map of the covered passages, categorised according to my recommendation for visiting them, based on my own experience.
 You can use this to find the covered passages you are interested in.